gscontras/ESSLLI-2016/chapters/1-introduction.md

 > 1. Explore what happens if you make the speaker *more* optimal.
 > 2. Add another object to the scenario.
 > 3. Add a new multi-word utterance.
+> 4. Check the behavior of the other possible utterances.

 #### Scalar implicature